 Georgia Rotary Clubs

-Rotary clubs operate the contest through the nonprofit Georgia Rotary Districts Character Education Program, Inc. Clubs support the Laws of Life contest financially and recognize winning students at local and district-wide meetings and conferences.
-Rotary clubs also supply volunteers who read and judge essays, who serve on the contest’s Board of Directors, and who volunteer their professional expertise to help build character and ethical literacy in our younger generation.
+Rotary clubs operate the contest through the nonprofit Georgia Rotary Districts Character Education Program, Inc. Clubs support the Laws of Life contest financially as Contest Sponsors providing funding that supports contest materials, awards, and teacher training.
+Most clubs also choose to serve as a School Partner with a local school and recognize winning students at local and district-wide meetings and conferences.
+Rotary club members serve as volunteer Essay Judges who help select student winners, read and judge essays.
+Rotarians also serve on the contest’s Board of Directors and Board Committees giving their professional expertise to provide a unique opportunity for self-reflection and character growth to our younger generation.

 Contest Timeline